Vehicles have been trapped at Biloxi crash site before

 At issue is the railroad crossing at Main Street -- known as a hump crossing because the tracks are on the crest of a slope.
 A driver at such a crossing goes up an incline, crosses the level tracks and then goes down an incline.

-This kind of hump can catch the undercarriage of a vehicle or trailer if the undercarriage is long enough and the ground touching the front and back tires is low enough.
+This kind of hump can catch the undercarriage of a vehicle or trailer if the vehicle is long enough and the ground touching the front and back tires is low enough.

 Here are the three other incidents since 2014: